Population Health

 Funding Interventions, Piloting New Ideas

-Community Health in the WPHD takes the work a step further by identifying funding sources and facilitating grant submissions for promising programs aimed at improving community health outcomes.
-For example, a grant from the Appalachian Regional Commission was secured for Patrick County to obtain expert guidance in looking how health care access could be improved.
-A companion grant provided funding to pilot the project.
+Community Health in the WPHD takes the work a step further by identifying funding sources and facilitating grant submissions for promising programs that improve community health outcomes.

 Keeping Current; Providing Expertise

-Community Health requires that health department personnel are out in the field, bringing services to people where they are.
-This means health department staff are active in causes like substance user disorder (Opioids Taskforce), lifestyle health (community gardens), and community building (United Way and other nonprofit organizational boards).
+Population Health often requires that health department personnel be out in the field, bringing services to people where they are.
+This means health department staff are active in causes like substance use disorder (Opioids Taskforce), lifestyle health (community gardens), and community building (local healthcare centers and other nonprofit organizations).